ct-js/docs.ctjs.rocks/docs/ct.u.md

 Gets the distance between points (x1;y1) and (x2;y2).

+### `ct.u.uiToGameCoord(x, y)`

+Converts from UI coordinates to game coordinates.
+Returns an array with two elements: x and y coordinates.

+### `ct.u.gameToUiCoord(x, y)`

+Converts from game coordinates to ui coordinates.
+Returns an array with two elements: x and y coordinates.

 ### `ct.u.rotate(x, y, deg)`

 Rotates a given vector by a given angle.
 Returns an array with two entries: `x` and `y` components.